greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 | filename | The file name of the orphaned data file. |
 | filepath | The file system path of the orphaned data file, relative to `$COORDINATOR_DATA_DIRECTORY`. |

+> **Caution** Use this view as one of many data points to identify orphaned data files.
+Do not delete files based solely on results from querying this view.

 ### <a id="mf_missing"></a>gp_check_missing_files